Frequently Asked Questions

 What are the requirements for admission to MU?

-Generally speaking, a freshman applicant with a 3.0 or better high school GPA, a 900 or higher on the SAT Critical Reading and Math sections (19 or better on the ACT), and a strong college preparatory curriculum should qualify for regular admissions.
+Generally speaking, a freshman applicant with a 3.0 or better high school GPA, a 980 or higher on the New SAT (19 or better on the ACT), and a strong college preparatory curriculum should qualify for regular admissions.
 Students who are below those levels will be considered for admission on an individual basis.
 We encourage every student to apply and let our admissions committee evaluate the application.

 For transfer applicants, typically a student who was admissible based on his/her high school performance and who has above a 2.0 GPA on any amount of college level work is admissible to Methodist University.
 If the student was not admissible based on his/her high school performance he/she needs to take 12 to 31 semester hours of transferable credits to ensure admissibility.
 We encourage all transfer students to apply so that we may take his/her file before our admissions committee.

 What are the most important factors considered in the admissions decision?

 For freshman applicants, we consider, in this order: Grade Point Average (GPA), course selection (curriculum), and standardized test results (SAT, ACT, or TOEFL).
 Other factors such as extracurricular involvement and letters of recommendation are considered, as Methodist University strives to enroll a diverse and talented freshman class.

 Decisions for transfer students with more than 31 semester hours of attempted college level course work is based primarily on the college GPA.

 What is needed to complete an application and how long does it take to get a response?

 - $50 application fee (waived for online applications)

 - High school and college transcripts (if applicable)